nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <img src="images/RecommendCommandSequenceDiagram2.png" width="1000" />

-Hence, the recommend feature execution makes use of a `FriendRecommendFilterPredicate` which returns true if the friend plays the specified game and schedule is free during specified timing and a `Comparator` which can be used to sort friends in order of highest skill value for the specified game.
+Hence, the recommend feature execution makes use of a `FriendRecommendFilterPredicate` which returns true if the friend plays the specified game and schedule is available during the specified timing and a `Comparator` which can be used to sort friends in order of the highest skill value for the specified game.

 <ins>Step 3: Displaying the recommended friends</ins>

 Finally, the UI is updated to display the filtered and sorted recommendations friends list whenever the `FilteredList#setPredicate(Predicate)` or `SortedList#setComparator(Comparator)` methods are invoked.
-This is achieved due to the use of JavaFX's `FilteredList` and `SortedList`, which listens for specific changes to be tracked and which then is used to trigger updates to the user interface display.
+This is achieved due to the use of JavaFX's `FilteredList` and `SortedList`, which listens for and tracks the above-mentioned changes which is then used to trigger updates to the displayed friends list.

 #### Design considerations: